boldbi/boldbi-docker/docs/how-to-deploy-boldbi-using-existing-db-server-in-single-container.md

- # How to deploy the Bold BI application using existing server database details.
+ # How to deploy Bold BI using existing DB server?

- This quick-start guide demonstrates how to use Compose to set up and run Bold BI.
-Before starting, make sure you have installed [Compose](https://docs.docker.com/compose/install/)

-In the following section, we are going to starts BoldBI and a separate PostgreSQL instance with volume mounts for data persistence using Docker Compose.
+In the following section, we are going to run the Bold BI application by passing the application startup backend configuration environment variable using the existing DB server details.

 1. Download docker compose file using the following command.